fengyuanchen/cropper/README.md

 - Type: `Boolean`
 - Default: `true`

-By default, the plugin will check the image origin, and if it is a cross-origin image, a `crossOrigin` attribute will be added to the image element and a timestamp will be added to image url to enable "getCroppedCanvas".
+By default, the plugin will check the image origin, and if it is a cross-origin image, a `crossOrigin` attribute will be added to the image element and a timestamp will be added to the image url to reload the image for "getCroppedCanvas".

-Added timestamp will reload image to enable "getCroppedCanvas" on cross-origin image.

-Adding `crossOrigin` attribute to image will stop adding timestamp to image url, and stop reload of image.
+By adding `crossOrigin` attribute to image will stop adding timestamp to image url, and stop reload of image.

 ### background